stevesaliman/gradle-properties-plugin/README.md

 environment specific file is not found, the plugin will cause the build to fail because the user declared intent to use an environment, but no file exists for it.
-This behavior can be overridden by setting the `propertiesPluginIgnoreMissingEnvironment` property to false.
+This behavior can be overridden by setting the `propertiesPluginIgnoreMissingEnvFile` property to `true`.
 Since this is likely to be a per-project setting, the project's `build.gradle` is a great place to set it.